ZoiDiama/Plots-for-Eurostat-data-with-R/README.md

 Inspired by this experience, I decided to further enhance my skills by recreating some of the visuals using R for my personal archive.
 My goal was to reacreate the exact same visual or in same cases I created new ones.
 Exploring various visualization techniques, I gained valuable insights into effectively utilizing R to create a diverse range of data visualizations.
 All the data used in the project are freely accessible to the public.

 In this post, I present ten of these compelling graphs accompanied by the R code.
-While working on these visuals, I encountered various challenges, including data formatting, color and font selection for charts, and optimizing plot sizes and labels for better readability.
-Yet, these challenges provided me with invaluable opportunities to learn new techniques and develop effective problem-solving strategies.

-I hope you enjoy this portfolio and find these visualizations informative and engaging.

 Thank you for taking the time to explore my work.

-Let's get started!

 ## 1. Line chart with R base plot